Home > Moving > City Guides > Best Neighborhoods in San Antonio for Families

 Oak Park-Northwood

-• Crime Rate: Safer than 51% of San Antonio neighborhoods
+• Crime Rate: Safer than 45% of Texas cities

-Conveniently located off I-410 and within ten minutes of San Antonio International Airport, Oak Park-Northwood is the perfect place to settle down if you make frequent business trips and weekend family getaways.
-However, location isn’t Oak Park-Northwood’s only appeal for local families.
-Affordable housing, excellent schools like Northwood Elementary School and Alamo Heights Junior School, and quick access to all that downtown has to offer are also major draws of this San Antonio neighborhood!
+Conveniently located off I-410 and within ten minutes of San Antonio International Airport, Oak Park-Northwood is an ideal place to settle down if you take frequent business trips or weekend family getaways.
+However, location isn’t this excellent neighborhood’s only appeal for local families—it’s also one of the most affordable, safest neighborhoods in San Antonio!
+Oak Park-Northwood boasts plenty of ranches and single-family homes in Mid-Century Modern and Contemporary styles, and quite a few residents have even extended their houses with additions.
+Great schools like Northwood Elementary School and Alamo Heights Junior School, family-friendly activities, restaurants, and fun events like holiday celebrations—organized by the Oak Park-Northwood Neighborhood Association—are also major draws to the area.

 Things to Do in Oak Park-Northwood